-And if you’re retaking CFA exams in 2021, the syllabus is exactly the same as 2020’s, so there’s no need to replace your materials unless you’d like to switch providers.
+And if you’re retaking CFA exams in 2023, most of the the syllabus is similar to 2022 (Level 3 is unchanged), so you can even start studying now for those chapters that remained unchanged.
 Don’t forget to use our free, upgraded CFA Study Planner too.

 However, it’s also worth assessing the personal value of the CFA program to you, evaluating how much time and effort you can realistically spend on the entire program, and determining whether the CFA program is actually worth it to you.
 There is no point in trying to obtain something that wasn’t worth it to you in the first place, just because it’s challenging.